header source

 LiEat Review

-Setting aside the high evaluation and interesting storyline, I bought LiEat because of its cute jacket.
+Setting aside the high ratings and seemingly interesting story, I purchased LiEat because the jacket was cute.

 https://store.steampowered.com/app/373770/LiEat/

-The game follows the story of a dragon girl and a swindler as they travel and solve mysteries.
-The girl has the ability to eat lies, which she uses to resolve events.
+The girl has the ability to eat lies, which she uses to solve incidents.

 Good Points

-• For some reason, the sound settings in the gallery mode are very detailed.
+• For some reason, only the sound settings in gallery mode are comprehensive

 Share